 Going to University With Friends?

 Sometimes we can’t help but want to stay with those we love, and we’ve known countless friends go into the next stage of life together.
 If you are going to the same university as your besties, get together and plan where you will live.
 You could take advantage of group bookings for student accommodation and be together throughout all three years.

-If you know a friend who has already started at Lancaster, Reading or Durham and loves CityBlock accommodation, they can get £150 for recommending us too.
+If you know a friend who has already started at Lancaster or Reading and loves CityBlock accommodation, they can get £150 for recommending us too.

 What’s more, you and your friends can take advantage of the discounts you get with a CityBlock card when you opt for our student accommodation, including pizza, takeaways, stationary, day trips and more.
 This means if you forget about anything on your packing list above, once you get here, you may be able to get it for less!